-- Prepare a Disaster Management Plan for its area according to the circumstances prevailing in the District; - To co-ordinate and align the implementation of its Plan with those of other organs of state and institutional role players; and - To regularly review and update its Plan, and include consultation with its local municipalities as well as local communities in the preparation or amendment process.
+- Prepare a Disaster Management plan for its area according to the circumstances prevailing in the District; - To co-ordinate and align the implementation of its plan with those of other organs of state and institutional role players; and - To regularly review and update its plan, and include consultation with its local municipalities as well as local communities in the preparation or amendment process.

-Section 53(2) (a) of the Act specifies that the Disaster Management Plan for a municipality must form an integral part of the municipality's Integrated Development Plan (IDP).
-Section 26(g) of the Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000) lists "applicable Disaster Management Plans" as core components of an IDP.
-The linkage between the Disaster Management Plan and the IDP will be explored in later sections of this chapter (from Section 0).
+Section 53(2) (a) of the Act as amended specifies that the Disaster Management plan for a municipality must form an integral part of the municipality's Integrated Development Plan (IDP).
+Section 26(g) of the Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000) lists "applicable disaster management plans" as core components of an IDP.
+The linkage between the Disaster Management Plan and the IDP will be explored in later sections of this chapter (From Section 0).

-According to Section 53(4) of the Act, the O.R.
-Tambo District Municipality must submit a copy of its Disaster Management Plan (DMP), and of any amendment to the plan, to the Disaster Management Centre of the Eastern Cape Province and the National Disaster Management Centre.
+According to Section 53(4) of the Act as amended, the Municipality must submit a copy of its Disaster Management Plan (DMP), and of any amendment to the plan, to the Disaster Management Centre of the Eastern Cape Province and the National Disaster Management Centre.

-Additional legislative requirements that will inform the way in which the ORTDM approaches the management of disaster risks within its jurisdiction includes the Municipal Structures Act of 1998 (Act No. 117 of 1998).
-According to Section 84(1)(j) of this act, the ORTDM is responsible for the provision of fire fighting services serving the area of the District Municipality as a whole.
+Additional legislative requirements that will inform the way in which the CHDM approaches the management of disaster risks within its jurisdiction includes the Municipal Structures Act of 1998 (Act No. 117 of 1998).
+According to Section 84(1)(j) of this act, the CHDM is responsible for the provision of firefighting services serving the area of the District Municipality as a whole.

-This section has focused on the implications of the Act for the ORTDM, but the Act also provides for the responsibility of other stakeholders to attend to Disaster Risk Management.
-The Disaster Risk Management planning responsibilities of national departments and public enterprises operating within the jurisdiction of the ORTDM will be described in the next section.
+This section has focused on the implications of the Act for the CHDM, but the Act also provides for the responsibility of other stakeholders to attend to Disaster Management.
+The Disaster Management planning responsibilities of national departments and public enterprises operating within the jurisdiction of the CHDM will be described in the next section.